Sutter Health’s integrated network provides critical access to high-quality, personal and connected care to more than 3 million Northern Californians.

 Sutter Health’s integrated network allows us to serve rural communities by maintaining clinics and hospitals in areas that traditionally lack healthcare providers.
 This means that patients do not have to travel unreasonable distances to see a doctor or delay essential health services, and they have access to comprehensive medical facilities and leading specialists if and when they need them.
 Sutter Health makes significant investments to keep these small, rural community hospitals operational and accessible.

 Sutter Health is able to step in and support patients across our hospitals, clinics and home health care services during emergencies and major disasters, like wildfires, because our integrated network allows us to quickly shift and provide critical resources at any given time.
 From filling prescriptions and rescheduling appointments to keeping vital chemotherapy infusions on track, Sutter works to ensure our patients have continuity of care, even during emergencies.

 Sutter Health is committed to making investments in patient-centered innovations that improve the affordability, access, quality and convenience of the care we deliver to patients.
-That is why we invested more than $50 million in 2018 alone in research and pilot programs.
-We spread these innovations and best practices across our connected model of care.
-This leads to better health outcomes for our patients today and progress toward cures for generations to come.
+That is why we invested more than $60 million in 2020 alone in research and pilot programs.
+We share these innovations and best practices across our connected network of care, leading to better health outcomes for our patients today and progress toward cures for generations to come.